$4.00 Adults & Children 12 and over

 Gegrillter Lachs "Riesling" $16.95

-Grilled Salmon served with a Riesling sauce, rice and vegetables
+Grilled Salmon served with a Riesling sauce, almond rice and vegetables

 Gemüse Penne $12.95

-Penne Pasta tosses in a roasted red pepper and basil cream sauce, with sautéed vegetables, topped with a 4-cheese blend
+Penne Pasta tosses in a tomato and basil cream sauce, with sautéed vegetables, topped with a 4-cheese blend

 add Chicken or Salmon for $4